Gas Attack

-Gas Attack is a 2001 drama created and produced by Samantha Kingsley and directed by Kenny Glenaan.
-The film presents a futuristic fictional scenario in which Kurdish asylum seekers are attacked with biological weapons in a Glasgow suburb.
+Gas Attack is a 2001 drama film produced by Samantha Kingsley and directed by Kenny Glenaan.
+The film portrays a fictional scenario in which Kurdish asylum seekers become the target of a biological attack in a Glasgow suburb.
 The film details the results on the community affected, the council team supporting them, the local authorities and emergency services involved in the crisis, the greater public impact and the medical staff that struggle to cope with the influx of victims.

 The film attracted much controversy, with Glasgow Council considering a ban on the broadcasting of the film, but won three awards for its screenplay, including the British Independent Film Awards.

 Plot

 On a pig farm in Scotland, a recording is made of the livestock present at the farm, of which a large number are dead or dying from an unknown illness.

 Nationwide, Britain is experiencing an intense period of racial tension, with extremist groups clashing with police forces across the country and rioting taking place in major cities, the most severe being in Glasgow.
 Some Scottish politicians attribute the deteriorating relations to a recent influx of Kurdish asylum seekers in Glasgow, supported by local authorities and handled by the Asylum Seeker Resettlement Project, which they claim is unwanted by the British public and has resulted in a backlash by disaffected citizens.

-One such asylum seeker, Sherko Hussein (Sherko Zen-Aloush) struggles to make a living with his illegally underpaid job, having moved from Iraq with his daughter Resa (Benae Hussein) to northern Glasgow.
+One such asylum seeker, Sherko Hussein struggles to make a living with his illegally underpaid job, having moved from Iran with his daughter Resa to northern Glasgow.
 While in a shopping centre with Resa, he notices that Resa has developed a bad cough and is unwell.
-He asks ASRP worker Robina Dhoody (Robina Qureshi), assigned to the Husseins, to watch his daughter while he goes out to work, to which she reluctantly agrees.
-Noticing the poor conditions in which they are living, Robina becomes concerned about Resa's health, and convinces Sherko to take her to Broomyhill Infirmary.
+ASRP worker Robina Dhoody becomes concerned about Resa's health, and convinces Sherko to take her to Broomyhill Infirmary.

-Doctor Annie Millbrook (Morag Calder) diagnoses Resa with acute influenza and prescribes antibiotics to her and admits Resa to the ward.
+Doctor Annie Millbrook diagnoses Resa with acute influenza and prescribes antibiotics to her and admits Resa to the ward.
 Robina notices that the hospital is inundated with large numbers of other asylum seekers from the same block of flats that the Husseins live in, all presenting with similar flu-like symptoms.
-However, she is met with a cool response when she encourages Sherko to complain to the authorities, who is fearful he will be discriminated against because of his migrant status and deported back to Iraq, and he implies that Robina does not care or understand their plight, which offends her.
+However, she is met with a cool response when she encourages Sherko to complain to the authorities, who is fearful he will be discriminated against because of his migrant status and deported.

-Glasgow Central Police receive an anonymous email with imagery of dead livestock and other threatening media.
-The force ignores the email.